AlexCharlton/glls/README.md

 Compile (as per `compile-pipeline`) all the pipelines defined by `defpipeline` and `create-pipeline`.
 Must be called while there is an active OpenGL context.

+    [procedure] (pipeline-uniform UNIFORM PIPELINE)

+Return the location of `UNIFORM`.
+The `PIPELINE` must be compiled before this function can be used.

+    [procedure] (pipeline-attribute ATTRIBUTE PIPELINE)

+Return the location of `ATTRIBUTE`.
+The `PIPELINE` must be compiled before this function can be used.

 ### The glls shader language
 #### Shader syntax